On this page

 Project Scope

 Our collaboration focuses on improving the accuracy of their machine learning system for early forest fire detection.
 Our goal is to minimize false alarms, thereby increasing confidence among firefighters and enhancing the model’s precision.
-Additionally, we are implementing best engineering and MLOps practices to ensure long-term reliability and optimal performance.
+Additionally, we are putting sound engineering and MLOps practices in place for long-term reliability.

 Overview of the embedded ML system